With the international Mundus experience comes the responsibility of obtaining the necessary visa for each country

 Each country has its own visa regulations and application processes, which may vary in complexity and duration.
 After you have been admitted to the programme, we will guide you through these procedures, ensuring that you understand the requirements and can prepare your applications in a timely manner.
 It will be important that you stay informed and plan ahead to make your transition to studying abroad as smooth as possible.

 Below, you will find information for each country involved in the programme.
-We will provide links to the relevant Immigration Services or the university's International Offices for visa information, allowing you to stay up-to-date with the latest regulations, as visa requirements are subject to change.
+We are providing links to the relevant Immigration Services or the university's International Offices for visa information, allowing you to stay up-to-date with the latest regulations, as visa requirements are subject to change.

 Each year, some of our students choose to bring their spouse and children with them.
 Bringing them to Aarhus is relatively less challenging than bringing them to your second-year country.
 Even though we would love to welcome your family, regrettably, universities do not have authority over visa regulations.
 Therefore, if you plan to bring your spouse (and children), it is crucial that you thoroughly review the visa regulations provided in the links below.